ekjaisal/LitSift/README.md

 # LitSift 📚🔍

 LitSift is an intuitive implementation for searching [Semantic Scholar](https://www.semanticscholar.org) and saving filtered results as BibTeX/CSV.
-It provides a seamless and easy-to-use Graphical User Interface (GUI) for researchers to fetch results, based on the query, from Semantic Scholar's extensive academic literature database and quickly sift through them using Boolean operators, wildcards, field-specific search, etc. to identify sources relevant to their research.
+It provides a seamless and easy-to-use Graphical User Interface (GUI) for researchers to fetch results, based on the query, from Semantic Scholar's extensive academic literature database and quickly sift through them using Boolean operators, wildcards, field-specific search, etc., to identify sources relevant to their research.

 ![LitSift Main Interface](assets/screenshots/main_interface.png)